Nursing Assistant

 • Perform nursing assistant skills in a healthcare setting.

-Adult students must be 18 years or older and have a high school diploma or recognized equivalent, and are required to purchase books, uniforms, and supplies.
-A non-refundable $50 background check fee is required for clinical experience and must be complete at least 7 days prior to the start of class.
+Adult students must be 18 years or older, have a high school diploma or recognized equivalent, and are required to purchase books, uniforms, and supplies.
+A non-refundable $40 background check fee is required for clinical experience and must be completed within the refund period.

 AHA BLS Provider CPR is a prerequisite for this course.
 Click here for CPR information.